explodingcamera/blog/content/rust-os/1-hello-riscv/index.md

 Compared to other CPU Architectures, RISC-V's boot process is straightforward.
 We're using OpenSBI as our Supervisor Execution Environment (SEE), our _M-mode RUNTIME firmware_.

+{% quote (class="info")%}
-> SBI (Supervisor Binary Interface) is a standard interface for interacting with the SEE, and OpenSBI is an implementation of this standard.
+SBI (Supervisor Binary Interface) is a standard interface for interacting with the SEE, and OpenSBI is an implementation of this standard.
+{% end %}

 The version shipping with QEMU uses a Jump Address ([_FW_JUMP_](https://github.com/riscv-software-src/opensbi/blob/master/docs/firmware/fw_jump.md)), in this case, `0x80200000`, which is where we'll be putting our kernel.
 QEMU will load our kernel into memory and jump to `0x80000000`, from where OpenSBI will then jump to `0x80200000`, where our kernel is located.